cartowong/oo/README.md

 An R package to provide an object-oriented framework for R programming.

 ## Package description
-This package allows one to implement object-oriented design in R. One may define classes, add getters and setters, extend a class, and override methods.
-This framework is compatible with code completion if the IDE supports it.
+This package allows one to implement object-oriented designs in R. With this package, you may do the following.

+* Create a constructor function for a class with public or private fields and methods.
+Private fields and private methods are only accessible within the body of the constructor.
+* Extend a class and override its public methods.
+The overriden method may call its parent method.
+* When an object is passed to a function as an argument, it behaves as if the object is passed by reference (instead of by value).

+The public methods of an object can be called using the dollar sign notation.
+If your IDE supports code completion, method names will be auto-completed.

 ## How to install and load this package?
 Run the following R script.